Best Cloud Storage for Personal Use in 2024: File Syncing, Pricing, Free Storage & Key Features

 This allows you to easily access your cloud files directly from within your operating system without them taking up any of your local storage space.
 If you need access to anything in the drive while you’re offline, you can designate individual files and folders for offline use.

 Perhaps the biggest thing Icedrive has got going for it is its price.
-If 1TB of storage sounds like the right amount to you, then you’ll be hard pressed to find a better deal than $4.17 per month for the annual plan.
-Learn more in our Icedrive pricing guide.
+If 1TB of storage sounds like the right amount to you, then you’ll be hard pressed to find a better deal than $5.99 per month (one-year plan).

 Icedrive also offers lifetime subscriptions, which can be a great option if you know you’ll be using your storage for years to come, so check out our full Icedrive review to learn more about those.